zephyrproject-rtos/zephyr/doc/guides/modules.rst

 main tree this is done using revisions.
 For code that is already merged and part of the tree we use the commit hash, a tag, or a branch name.
-For pull requests however, we require specifying the pull request number in the revision field to allow building the Zephyr main tree with the changes submitted to the module.
+For pull requests however, we require specifying the pull request number in the revision field to allow building the zephyr main tree with the changes submitted to the module.

 To avoid merging changes to master with pull request information, the pull